stevenliatti/FestivalSearchEngine/README.md

 - Welcome page with a search textbox and a swiss google map with a (cached) list of all main swiss festival as markers

   - API Route : Eventful (GET /events/search with this parameters : position, categories, dates)
   - Search : Eventful for performers, BandsInTown for artist's Facebook or images, MusicBrainz (maybe for later) to get more important stuff.
 Use Eventful for date and BandsInTown can complement Eventful, especially when searching an artist.
-Search can be made by artist, date, location and updates the markers displayed on the map.
-API Routes :
+Search can be made by artist and location and updates the markers displayed on the map.
+API Route :
-    - Artist :
-      - Eventful : GET /performers/search
+    - Eventful : GET /events/search
     - BandsInTown : GET /artists/{artistname}/events
-      - MusicBrainz : GET /ws/2/artist/?query=artist:<artist>
-    - Date :
-      - Eventful : GET /events/search
-      - BandsInTown : GET /artists/{artistname}/events (artist id get from Eventful)
-    - Location :
-      - Eventful : GET /venues/search
   - BandsInTown also helps to get thumb images of groups.

 ![bubble](mockup/bubble.png)